Cost of Living in Queretaro

 Living near the beach also comes with its roller-coaster prices.
 A 3-bedroom condo could cost between $1000-3000 USD depending on the number of expats (who drive up the price) and the location.
 Say you want to live in Puerta Vallarta.
 The City’s central area will cost more (average $200,000- $500,000 USD), but 30 minutes away in Sayulita you may find something bigger, cheaper, and with fewer tourists.

 Before we moved to Queretaro, we searched a variety of housing websites to see what we could afford.
-Considering Queretaro has so many foreign industries and a strong middle class, housing here is considered on the high end for Mexico.
-Yet, I saw houses that gave us plenty of space around the $500-700 USD range (depending on how big of a backyard we wanted).
-That was half the cost of our mortgage in Florida.
+Considering Queretaro has so many foreign industries and a strong middle class, housing prices in Queretaro are considered on the high end for Mexico.

-Rents can vary just as much as the housing available.
-The interesting thing about the housing market is that it keeps going up even with several residential communities being built on speculation.
-Housing is available and searching a variety of websites can give you an idea of what you can afford in your price range.
-We recommend contacting a realtor who will have better access to what’s available in the neighborhoods you want.
+The price of rent depends on your location.
+You will pay more to live in larger cities and close to historic areas.
+Searching a variety of websites can give you an idea of what you can afford in your price range.
+We recommend contacting a realtor in your chosen city who will have better access to what’s available.

 To see what a typical modern Mexican house features, read our post-House Hunting Fun in Queretaro.

 From what we could gather from our electric bill, we are allowed 500 kilowatts, but ours was over every month.
 We do have a dryer, a second refrigerator, and an additional small refrigerator that maybe most people do not have.
-Our electric bill kept going up from 600 pesos to 840 pesos to over 1300 pesos.
-When you divide this over two months and convert it back to US dollars, $35.00 USD per month doesn’t sound so bad, But when the bill arrived for 6409 pesos ($320 US dollars) right before Christmas and the family of 6 down the street is only paying 400 pesos, something doesn’t sound right.
-We went over twice and stopped receiving the discounts.
+Our electric bill kept going up from 600 pesos to 840 pesos to over 1300 pesos. $35-75 USD per month doesn’t sound so bad, But when the bill arrived for 6409 pesos ($320 USD) right before Christmas and the family of 6 down the street is only paying 400 pesos ($20 USD), something doesn’t sound right.
+We went over our watt limit twice and stopped receiving the discounts.

 Can You Contest Your Electric Bill With the Electric Company?